johnf/chromecast-discover-node/README.md

 After checking out the repo, run `npm test` to run the tests.

 To release a new version, update the version number in `package.json`, and then run `npm version major|minor`, which will create a git tag for the version, push git commits and tags.
-Finally run `npm publish` ro push the modulfe file to [npmjs.com](https://npmjs.com).
+Finally run `npm publish` to push the module file to [npmjs.com](https://npmjs.com).

 ## Contributing